Property Investment - Do You Need A Day Job?

 The extra income of a regular salary can come in handy for many reasons: - It’s much easier to obtain finance for your property if you already have a day job.

 Bank loans require proof of income and receipts.
-While there are ways to get around this, having a regular income offers you the greatest amount of choice when it comes to financing your property investment deals.
+While there are ways to get around this, having a regular income offers you the greatest amount of choice when it comes to financing your property investment opportunities.

 - Use your income to propel an investment circle.